 These numbers-at-length in the commercial catch, summarised as above are stored in Sardine RLFs by area ANCHOVY BYCATCH FISHERY.xlsx and Sardine RLFs by area DIRECTED AND REDEYE BYCATCH FISHERY.xlsx.
 The tonnages landed each month were provided with the RLFs from 1987 onwards.
-For 1984 to 1986 the monthly tonnages landed were obtained from RLF data provided for the assessment in 2004.
-For calculation purposes, these 1984 to 1986 catch data are all treated as directed and redeye bycatch.
+For 1984

-For the single stock hypothesis, the catch tonnage and RLFs by month are assumed to be equal to the combined catch tonnage east and west of Cape Agulhas2.
+For the single stock hypothesis, the catch tonnage and RLFs by month are assumed to be equal to the combined catch tonnage east and west of Cape Agulhas1.